 She glimpsed down and bit the corner of her bottom lip.
 “Oops,” and giggled.
 Oh great.
 This was going to get old quick.

 “How about Tony and you join those lovely ladies over there.”
 He pointed to the three ladies that attached themselves to him earlier.
 “And get a drink.”

 She threw her head back and laughed.
 “Sure.
-But I’ve gotta make a trip to the ladies room first.”
-She let her fingers rake through his hair.
+But I’ve gotta make a trip to the ladies’ room first.”
+She her fingers raked through his hair.